 Lina’s father insists that I call him Bapak (father) as he has become my father in Indonesia.
 He hugs me every day and does his best to communicate with me.
 He even let me tag along one morning to watch the mokay process.
 I couldn’t believe how nimbly he can scramble up a towering palm tree.
 I grew up scrambling and climbing, but he could out climb me any day.
 He seems absolutely delighted to have me here and has told me to stay as long as I want and return as often as I want.

-Today, I sat outside for a few moments with the village chief who turned out to be a very congenial, intelligent gray-haired man dressed in slacks and a Hawaiian shirt.
+Today, I sat outside for a few moments with the village chief who turned out to be a very congenial, intelligent, gray-haired man dressed in slacks and a batik shirt.
 He basically gave the thumbs up for me to shoot photos at the big gathering tomorrow, and I promised to stay as low key as possible (not that it’s possible at all for me here!).

 Rather than approach me with any caution or suspicion as some leaders would, he told me that I was now part of the village and that for the next week my new name would be “Gregory Bala Makin.”

 “Bala Makin” is the family name here, and it was an incredible honor having him tell me that.
-I thanked him (translated via Lina), and he picked up his sharp peda to go oversee the multitude of preparations for the festival.The peda looks like a small Chinese Kung Fu Kwan Dao, a long blade on the end of a staff, and can be used for “many purposes” as he told me.
-They were once used to lop off enemy heads.
+I thanked him (translated via Lina), and he picked up his sharp peda to go oversee the multitude of preparations for the festival.The peda looks like a small Kwan Dao (a Chinese kung fu weapon).
+It has a long blade fixed onto the end of a staff and can be used for “many purposes” as he told me.
+In other words, they were once used to lop off enemy heads.

 I looked on in envy at the sight of him walking off with a sharpened peda on his shoulder.
 I really have to get myself one of those things!